Email Etiquette Tips for Job Seekers

 When you apply for a job via email, copy and paste your cover letter into the email message or write your cover letter in the body of an email message.
 If the job posting asks you to send your resume as an attachment, send your resume as a PDF or a Word document.

-No matter your purpose for emailing, be clear about why you are writing and the purpose of your email message.
+Explain Why You Are Writing: Be clear about why you are writing and the purpose of your email message.
 Include this information early on in the email.
 The reader is much more likely to respond if they know, at a glance, why you’re reaching out to them.